redis-collections/redis-collections/docs/index.rst

     {'answer': 'I42\n.'}

-The value is pickled, because Redis can store only strings mostly.
+The value is pickled, because Redis can store only strings.
 On Python side, you can do almost any stuff you are used to do with standard :class:`dict` instances:

     >>> d.update({'hasek': 39, 'jagr': 68})
     >>> dict(d.items())